dokku/dokku/docs/getting-started/upgrading.md

 ### Upgrade From Source

-If you installed dokku from source (less common), upgrade with:
+If you installed Dokku from source (less common), upgrade with:

 ```shell
 dokku apps